-M1W and MCWRA estimate that upgrading the chlorine scrubber system and making the Reclamation Plant Improvements will cost approximately \$8,967,400, including the design and construction costs of the scrubber upgrade.
-The Reclamation Plant Improvements includes escalation for inflation since the original cost estimate in 2019.
-The amortized cost of water both portions of the project is estimated at \$890/AF.
+M1W and MCWRA estimate that upgrading the chlorine scrubber system will cost approximately \$2,005,520, including the design and construction costs of the scrubber upgrade.

+The Reclamation Plant Improvements; awere estimated at \$4,637,000, which includes escalation for inflation since the original cost estimate. \$1,493,000, provided by the MCWRA's New Source Water Supply Study, Final Report (Raftelis Financial Consultants, 2018).
+The amortized cost of water for thisboth portions of the project is estimated at \$890/AF.
+However, project scoping since GSP submittal indicates that improvements will cost significantly more.